cynraw/MERN/README.md

 - JSX is stricter than HTML.
 You have to close tags like <br />.
 - Your component also can’t return multiple JSX tags.
 You have to wrap them into a shared parent, like a <div>...</div> or an empty <>...</> wrapper

+### Adding styles
+- In React, you specify a CSS class with className.
+It works the same way as the HTML class attribute.
+- Then you write the CSS rules for it in a separate CSS file.

+### Displaying data
+- JSX lets you put markup into JavaScript.
+Curly braces let you “escape back” into JavaScript so that you can embed some variable from your code and display it to the user.
+- For example, this will display user.name: return (h1 {user.name} /h1);